fabianmartins/alienattack.workshop/README.md

 ~/environment/alienattack.workshop/ (master) $ source config.sh
 ~~~

-Don't worry if some *warning* meessages appear, especially if it's about python.
+Don't worry if some *warning* messages appear, especially if it's about python.

 To check if everything is ok, you can run the following commands: